 A single small stone weighing 15 g was found in the Dhofar region of Oman.
 Dhofar 378 is a fresh meteorite that was almost completely covered with black fusion crust.
 Analyses performed at the MaxPlanckInstitute in Germany, and the Chiba Institute of Technology in Japan, have revealed that this meteorite consists predominantly of ferroan clinopyroxenes (49 vol%) and plagioclase in the form of maskelynite (47 vol%).

 Throughout this meteorite, large vesicles (~1 mm diameter) occur within areas of blackened maskelynite.
 This maskelynite exhibits flow textures and recrystallized fibrous, crystalline, needle-like textures (Mikouchi and McKay, 2003).
 It often exhibits zoning, from K-, Na-rich cores to Ca-rich rims.
-In addition, rare areas of K-, Na-rich clear glass are accompanied by quenched rims and recrystallized plagioclase.
-The presence of these petrographic features, which are similar in many respects to those observed in the martian meteorite NWA 4797 (Walton et al., 2009), is indicative of strong impact shock effects.
-Experiments have demonstrated that these features are consistent with a shock force of 5575 GPa (Park et al., 2008), heating to temperatures of >1,000°C, and a post-shock cooling rate of ~2.5°C/hour (Mikouchi et al., 2006).
+In addition, rare areas of K-, Na-rich clear glass are accompanied by quenched rims and recrystallized plagioclase, along with "bubble-like pores" (Ikeda et al., 2006).
+The presence of these petrographic features, which are similar in many respects to those observed in the martian meteorite NWA 4797 (Walton et al., 2009), is indicative of strong impact-shock effects.
+Experiments have demonstrated that these features are consistent with a shock force of 5575 GPa (Ikeda et al., 2006), heating to temperatures of >1,000°C, and a post-shock cooling rate of ~2.5°C/hour (Mikouchi et al., 2006).
 Some of the minor minerals present in Dhofar 378 include ilmenite, phosphates, hedenbergite, fayalite, silica, Ti-rich magnetite, sulfide, and pyroxferroite.

 ∗ Recent geochemical research on the martian basalts has led to new petrogenetic models and classification schemes. read more >>